qwykx/p3s-dynamic-client-ip-password-spraying/Tutorial.md

 ## Step 2

-### Start the Attack
+### Try a login

 Write a function *try_login(credentials)* that takes a tuple as an argument containing the *username* and the *password*.
 Send a GET-Request using [requests](https://requests.readthedocs.io/en/master/).
 You'll have to provide three arguments to your request: *url*, *proxies* and *auth*.

-Make sure to return the credentials plus the status code of the request in order to track down a successful login.
+Make sure to return the credentials plus the status code of the request to track down a successful login.

 ```python
 import requests